spiralizing/spiralizing.github.io/DSEntries/CenterOfEffect.md

 $$
 making a total of $2+2+3*4 = 16$ parameters for the model.
 Parameters were chosen from Appendix A (model calibration) of the book [Mathematical and Computational Modeling of Tonality](https://link.springer.com/book/10.1007/978-1-4614-9475-1), where the author uses an heuristic approach explained in great detail.

-In Machine Learning terminology, the Spiral Array can be seen as an embedding for musical notes, chords and keys in $\mathbf{R}^3$ where the distances between them (their *semantic relationships*) are related to the harmonic relationship between them.
+In Machine Learning terminology, the Spiral Array can be seen as an embedding for musical notes, chords and keys in $\mathbf{R}^3$ where the distances between them (their *semantic relationships*) are related to their harmonic relationships.

 To start using code in this post I'm going to load some libraries first
 ```julia